webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 Roles are parsed from the name as a list of role names separated by dashes, minus any number it might find.
 If you have a VM name '''redis-alpha1''', the roles will therefore be: <nowiki>["redis","alpha"]</nowiki>

 Some roles are made to ensure configuration based on design decisions (e.g. detect which database VM is the ones we should send writes to).
-Other roles are about the web application code we deploy, refer to the section  [[WPD:Infrastructure/procedures/Deploying_code_changes#Deploying.2Fupdating_a_web_app|Deploying and/or updating a web app in '''Deploying code changes'']].
+Other roles are about the web application code we deploy, refer to the section  [[WPD:Infrastructure/procedures/Deploying_code_changes#Deploying.2Fupdating_a_web_app|Deploying and/or updating a web app in '''Deploying code changes''']].

 For an example of a VM with two roles that doesn’t deploy a web application could be a VM with the name "'''db5-masterdb'''" which would be used as the main ("''masterdb''") database server ("''db''").
 Another example would be a VM with the name "''notes''" which installs hypothesis.